malreynolds/malreynolds.github.io/_posts/2018-01-27-my-first-post.markdown

 layout: post
 title:  "My First Post"
 date:   2018-01-27 18:44:51 +0000
+permalink: 	/posts/:categories/:year/:month/:day/:title/
 comments: true
-categories: jekyll update
+categories: personal
 ---

 Welcome to my first post.
 You will find nothing interesting here.
 I mean the post, not the website.
 Well, eventually anyway...

 One the one hand, this is just a test to see if my setup works.
 This whole thing would be quite silly if it didn't.
 More importantly though, this post is also a promise.
 A promise that I will keep updating this blog so much that eventually this embarrassing post will disappear under a pile of all the interesting content I am going to write, so that no one will ever see it again.
+Are you cringing hard yet?
+I know I am.

 So here is what is on the agenda.
 First, I plan on doing coding competitions again.
 I will do all the available educational rounds on [Codeforces](http://codeforces.com/) before doing so, so I expect to have a post for each round, after which I will continue with the normal rounds.